Blog

 As the summer months’ approach, it’s time for some water fun with your boat or jet ski.
 There is a certain risk involved in operating watercraft; there are over five thousand watercraft accidents each year.
-Let’s look at some tips to minimize risk using watercraft.
+Let’s look at some boat safety tips.

 Make sure everyone wears a life jacket.